eightbitx8/mdsCloudDocs/tutorials/from-scratch.md

 not cover that scenario in this document though as the likelihood of that happening is quite small.

-Next you will need to create a container that Terraform will use in order to track state in a distributed way.
+Next, you will need to create a container that Terraform will use in order to track state in a distributed way.
 If you are unfamiliar with Terraform do not worry.
 The terraform configuration is already built for our sample application so all we need to do is make a few small tweaks.
 It is worth noting that the